kagisearch/kagi-docs/docs/orion/support-and-community/troubleshooting/bug-reporting.md

 [Safari Technology Preview](https://developer.apple.com/safari/technology-preview/)
 if this available and applicable to you.

-2. **Expected behavior** - What did you expect will happen?
+2. **Expected behavior**.
+What did you expect would happen?
 Indicating how other browsers behave may be useful.
 Use a screenshot/video to make your point if needed.